interTwin-eu/itwinai/docs/how-it-works/loggers/explain_loggers.rst

 Neural networks parameters are iteratively optimized on small data samples extracted from some training dataset, also called **batches**.
 On the other hand, an **epoch** refers to one sweep through the entire dataset, iterating over all batches that compose it.
+Thus, an epoch consists of multiple batch iterations.

 Logging ML metadata for each batch of each epoch would provide users with the most granular information possible, but it comes at a significant cost in training speed due to the slow process of writing to disk after each batch (a.k.a.
 I/O bottleneck).
-Thus, logging every few batches or only once per epoch will be a worthy trade-off depending on the use case.
+Thus, logging every few batches or only once per epoch can be a worthy trade-off depending on the use case.

 The ``log_freq`` argument in the :class:`~itwinai.loggers.Logger` constructor